 Waste Equity Overview

-New York City creates roughly 35,000 tons of garbage every day.
+New York City creates roughly 44 million lbs of garbage every day.
 Several communities in New York City (most notably North Brooklyn, the South Bronx, Sunset Park and SE Queens) are ringed by heavy manufacturing zones along their waterfronts or have mixed-use zones within their borders.
-These areas have become saturated with privately owned and operated waste transfer stations that handle commercial waste from the city’s hotels, offices and restaurants.
+These areas have become saturated with privately owned and operated waste transfer stations that handle commercial waste from the city's hotels, offices and restaurants.
 The transfer stations, where waste is shifted from collection vehicles to long haul trucks, bring thousands of heavy diesel trucks through these communities each day, communities with some of the highest asthma rates in the country.
-Since the closing of the Fresh Kills landfill (which re-routed most of NYC’s residential waste to these same communities), over 75% of the City’s entire solid waste stream is now processed in a handful of EJ communities throughout the City.
+Since the closing of the Fresh Kills landfill (which re-routed most of NYC's residential waste to these same communities), over 75% of the City's entire solid waste stream is now processed in a handful of EJ communities throughout the City.

 In 2012, when the Bloomberg Administration issued an RFP for "waste-to-energy" incineration, NYC-EJA, our members and allies, launched an advocacy campaign to educate government officials, the media and general public, about the risks associated with these polluting technologies — which can also undermine waste reduction and recycling initiatives.
 The Bloomberg Administration ultimately abandoned the proposal.